With all the misinformation and different opinions out there, unless you know anything about bio-chemistry, it can certainly get confusing.

 3. Coconut oil

-4. Extra virgin olive oil (TONS of health benefits but I personally do not cook with olive oil due to it’s lower smoke point, as higher temperatures can change it’s molecular structure and also destroy many of the nutritional properties – but use it as a dressing very frequently)
+4. Extra virgin olive oil (I personally do not cook with olive oil due to it’s lower smoke point, as higher temperatures can change it’s molecular structure and also destroy many of the nutritional properties – but use it as a dressing very frequently)

 Almost all vegetable oils have multiple double bonds between atoms in their molecular structure, which results in it being more susceptible to attack by free radicals that can damage the molecule.